Skip to main content

 All students will also receive guidance from the DNP Specialty Coordinator.
 The Coordinator will assist with student inquiries specific to the area of specialty.

-The student is expected to contact their project chair at least once per semester.
+The student is expected to contact their advisor at least once per semester.
 It is the responsibility of the academic advisor to:

-2. assist in planning and submitting the plan of study;
+1. Assist in planning and submitting the plan of study.

-3. provide counsel in other matters pertinent to successful completion of graduate study;
+2. Provide counsel in other matters pertinent to successful completion of graduate study.

-4. monitor the progress of the student and report as needed to the associate dean for academic programs;
+3. Monitor the progress of the student and report as needed to the APRN program director.

-5. advise the student with regard to the selection of committee members including the graduate faculty representative;
+4. Advise the student with regard to the selection of committee members including the graduate faculty representative.

 Students may request to change the faculty advisor by submitting a written request to the Graduate School.